1. The First Anglo-Burmese War began in __________.

 Explanation: The First Anglo-Burmese War (1824–26) was the earliest major conflict between British India and Burma.

-2. The main cause of the First Anglo-Burmese War was:
+2. The main cause of the First Anglo-Burmese War was__________.

 A) Dispute over Assam and Manipur